chetnashah/algonotes/RecursionAndBacktracking/CountDerangements.md

 ###  only count derangements - IDea: sort by freq dec, and rotate the whole array by maxFreq

+Basically if you rotate by max freq, rest of elements are not goint to collide i.e. result in arrangement.

 E.g.
 for `[1,2,2,2,3]`
 sorted by decreasing freq = `[2,2,2,1,3]` -> max freq = 3.